Neo1277/coding-challenges/README.md

 # Coding challenges #

-Some chhallenges from CodeSignal :)
+Some challenges from CodeSignal :)